sonjoyg-kr/sonjoy-kr-readme/README.md

 ![Visitor Count](https://profile-counter.glitch.me/sonjoyg-kr/count.svg)
 ------------------------

-# Hi there !
-I'm SONJOY 👋 Thank you for your interest.
+# 👋 there !
+I'm sonjoy.
+Thank you for your visit today. 🙏

-- 👀 I’m interested in Java, Python, Javascript and SQL.
+- 👀 **Interested in:** Java, Python, Javascript and SQL.
-- 🌱 I’m currently learning Python.
+- 🌱 **Current activity:** Learning everything.
-- 💞️ I’m looking to collaborate on custom Python scripts to automate repetaive/boring tasks.
+- 💞️ **Looking for:** Any POC, finding custom solutions, scripting repetitive work.
+- ⚡ **Fun fact:** Soccer fan and will go to camping & hiking.
+Riding motorcycle is fun.